egnor/pivid/doc/script.md

 [`/play` request](protocol.md#play-post---set-play-script-to-control-video-output),
 or supplied as a file to [`pivid_play --script`](running.md#pivid_play).

-A new play script may be sent to the server at any time.
+A new play script may be sent to the server at any time, and playback will switch seamlessly.
 You choose whether to send only short term instructions and revise the script periodically, or send long sequences and only revise if necessary.

 Play scripts may also include content preloading directives, anticipating content you might use in upcoming scripts (see the